youness-elbrag/Skull-Striping/README.md

         ```

     * Virtualization  dataset Brast2020;
-        -  vitualize few samples from the data you need to run this command
+        * vitualize few samples from the data you need to run this command

-        the Options to plot the corrected with oring img
+            - the Options to plot the corrected with oring img
-        type_plot{option 1 = Anat ,option 2 = epi ,option= img }
+            type_plot:

+            1. option 1 -> Anat
+            2. option 2 ->  epi
+            3. option 3 -> img

             ```python
             python virtaulizer.py --corrected_samples --type_plot option
             ```
-        - for rendering the images in 3D or 2d slices you will need to run
+        * for rendering the images in 3D or 2d slices you will need to run

             ```python
                 python virtaulizer.py --v2Drender && echo
                 this will render images in 2D "
             ```
-        - this commaned may takes will depends on the GPU perfomence you have
+        * this commaned may takes will depends on the GPU perfomence you have

             ```python
             python virtualizer.py --v3Drender